Piles, or haemorrhoids, are areas in the anal canal where the tissue has become swollen. They are very common at any age.

 - cryosurgery, which destroys the pile by freezing it - the pile will later shrink and fall off

 - bipolar diathermy and direct current electrotherapy, where an electrical current is used to burn the pile off

 You can reduce your risk of developing piles.
-If you have daily bowel movements that are solid but soft, and you do not need to strain, faeces will pass easily and wont put pressure on the blood vessels in your anal area.
+If you have daily bowel movements that are solid but soft, and you don't need to strain, faeces will pass easily and won't put pressure on the blood vessels in your anal area.

 To keep your bowel movements soft try to: